peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 **Team Members**: Nathan Murnaghan, Nitheen Rao

-Nitheen and Nathan set out to tackle the Canadian Civil Arcraft Register database, which contains information about all of the privatly owned airplanes in Canada.
-The current site offers two CSV files for download which contain information about the planes and their address information.
-Comments on the existing site, indicate that the data is not usable and unfriendly to work with.
-Even pilots who owned aircraft were having trouble finding their own information to make sure everything was up to date and not expired.
+Nitheen and Nathan set out to tackle the Canadian Civil Arcraft Register database, which contains information about all privately-owned airplanes in Canada.
+The current site offers two CSV files for download, which contain information about the planes and their address information.
+Comments on the existing site indicate that the data is not usable and unfriendly to work with.
+Even pilots who owned aircraft were having trouble finding *their own information* to ensure data was up-to-date.

-The teams goal was to massage the data and come up with a user friendly way for this information to be displayed.
-By making the data friendlier to use, the team was able to create a web application which let users find information about planes quicker and easier than before.
+The goal: massage the data to enable a user-friendly way for this information to be displayed.
+By making the data simpler to use, the team created a web application which illustrated the effective search.

-While working and massaging the data into a usable format, the team quickly discovered that their was lots of bad data in the records.
-Because the information was so hard to search in the original format it may not have been caught easily.
-One example they discovered was the expiry dates on the registration for a few planes was 1900.
-3 Years before the Wright brothers flew their first plane.
+While working and massaging the data into a usable format, the team quickly encouraged the scourge of Open Data: bad data.
+The improved format revealed errors that had been hidden in the past.
+E.g. the expiry date on the registration for a few planes was **1900**, *three years before* the Wright brothers flew their first plane!

 **Team Resources**